Zero-derived nouns and deverbal nominalization: An empirically-oriented perspective, (DFG-funded research grant IO

 The focus is English, whose ZNs are especially productive and offer a rich empirical basis.
 To further delineate the profile of ZNs from possibly interfering typological properties of one language, the study of English will be complemented by insights from Romance languages, especially from Italian – which offers two patterns of ZNs – and Romanian – which has no productive ZNs.
 This comparison will help to determine i) the specific verb classes that typically derive ZNs across languages and ii) how the broader meaning domain of ZNs in English is compensated for in languages with a restricted use of ZNs, especially via the use of SNs.

-- Daniela Marzo (Ludwig-Maximilians-Universität, München) will visit us on January 22, 2020 and will give a talk on Italian conversion: see the abstract of her talk here.
+- Daniela Marzo (Ludwig-Maximilians-Universität, München) visited us on January 22, 2020 and gave a talk on Italian conversion: see the abstract of her talk here.

 - Chiara Melloni (University of Verona) visited us between June 20 and June 27, 2019 as an external collaborator in the project.
 She also gave a talk at the JENom 8 workshop (see below).

 - Rochelle Lieber (University of New Hampshire) visited us between June 19 and June 25, 2019 as an external collaborator in the project.
 She gave a talk within the JENom 8 workshop (see below) and another one on Monday, June 24.

 - Our project organized the 8th edition of the international Workshop on Nominalizations/ Journées d'Etude sur les NOMinalisations (JENom 8) on June 21-22, 2019.
 For more information, see here: https://sites.google.com/view/jenom-nominalizations/home?authuser=0

 - Andreew Koontz-Garboden (University of Manchester) visited us on May 14-15 and gave a talk in our research colloquium (see details in our research colloquium).